-- I. Conducting a minimum of four (4) Occupation Protection Informational Checkpoints (i.e. one per quarter), and - 2.
-Developing, supporting and certifying a T.O.P.S. instructor, which will conduct a minimum of two (2) T.O.P.S. eight (8) hour classes, and - 3.
-The Project Director must complete the thirty-two (32) hour C.P.S.T. course, remain current with certification, and work to become a certified C.P.S.T.
-Instructor, and - 4.
-Establish and maintain a fixed C.P.S.
-Fitting Station in the project's service area.

-- 5. Reporting to the GHSP all (i.e. 100%) Occupant Protection Citations issued within the project's service area, and - 6.
-Providing support and funding to participating law enforcement CIOT activities, and - 7.
-Conducting a minimum of four (4) CPS Clinics / Events, and - 8.
-Conducting an Occupant Protection Project in Junior or Senior High Schools, and - 9.
-Conducting two (2) C.P.S. classes or demonstrations (i.e. I to 8 hours) to a captive audience (i.e. hospital, daycare, church, civic, etc), and - 10.
-Developing and supporting a C.P.S.T.
-Instructor outside of your project - 11.
-Conduct PI&E, Enforcement and media events during Child Passenger Safety Week in September, including direct participation, if possible, in seat check Saturday - 12.
-Maintain a list of current CPS technicians for region.
+- 1) Conducting a minimum of four (4) Occupation Protection Informational Checkpoints (i.e. one per quarter), and - 2) Developing, supporting and certifying a T.O.P.S. instructor, which will conduct a minimum of two (2) T.O.P.S. eight (8) hour classes, and - 3) The Project Director must complete the thirty-two (32) hour C.P.S.T. course, remain current with certification, and - 4) Establish and maintain a fixed C.P.S.
+Fitting Station in the project's service area. - 5) Providing support and funding to participating law enforcement CIOT activities, and - 6) Conducting a minimum of four (4) CPS Clinics / Events, and - 7) Conducting an Occupant Protection Project in Middle or Senior High Schools, and - 8) Conducting two (2) C.P.S. classes or demonstrations (i.e. I to 8 hours) to a captive audience (i.e. hospital, daycare, church, civic, etc), and - 9) Conduct PI&E, Enforcement, and media events during Child Passenger Safety Week in September, including direct participation, if possible, in Seat Check Saturday, and - 10) Maintain a list of current CPS Technicians in your Region, and increase the number of Certified Technicians in your Region, and - 11) Participate in the May CIOT Blitz through enforcement and media/public awareness, and - 12) Encourage enforcement of seat belt laws during all enforcement efforts (DUI, speed, etc. - 13) Conduct an enforcement campaign during School Bus Safety Week in October.